-Oh, thank heaven for nosy, nasty neighbors.
-Because of them, we have a case that started out as a tree problem, and ended up as a neighbor law problem.
+Oh, thank heaven for nosy and nasty neighbors.
+Because of them, we have a case today that started out as a tree problem, and ended up as a neighbor law problem.
 And a dignatory tort, to boot.
-Forgive us, but we love this stuff.
+Forgive me, but I love this stuff.

 If the report was something Joe made up in order to inflame the passions of the police officer, it fell short.
 It was hard for a police officer to be too fired up when he couldn’t really tell what the sign meant.

 Not literally.
 The literal meaning of the Queen Mother word was clear enough.
 But not the context, a distinction that Ms. Bullard belatedly appreciated when she sued her big-mouthed neighbor for slandering her to the police by accusing her of posting such a scurrilous sign.

 The court was puzzled, too.
 Did the sign indicate that Ms. Bullard was one of those conspiracy types?
 Maybe she figured America deserved to suffer 9/11.
 But maybe she meant to flip the bird (figuratively speaking) to Osama bin Laden.
 If so, she would hardly be the first person to use both the term “9/11” and the f-bomb together.

 That was a problem, the Court said.
 You can’t be slandered unless you’ve been damaged.
 Some slander is so bad that damages are presumed.
 That is called “slander per se” under Georgia law (a term fairly common among the states).
 But slander per se must meet a strict definition, and one element is that it must be clear without resorting to extrinsic facts.